This article shows a concrete example of the true advantages of using design patterns when implementing software.

 }

-Then, we define a visitor for the Person to which the policy is referred.
+Then, we define a visitor for the

 public class PersonDependantFeeCalculator : IPersonVisitor